 11. Martha’s Vineyard, Massachusetts

-Long a favourite getaway for presidents and celebrities, Martha’s Vineyard is surely one of America’s favorite islands.
+Long a favorite getaway for presidents and celebrities, Martha’s Vineyard is surely one of America’s favorite islands.
 Just off the coast of Massachusetts, you can easily reach it by ferry — but make sure to book a crossing ahead of time if you want to bring your car across on the boat as well.
 Altogether, Martha’s Vineyard would make an ideal place to spend Thanksgiving — especially if you are looking for someplace quaint and homey.

 You’ll probably be able to scrounge some serious savings since November is the off-season here, and you won’t have to contend with as many fellow tourists as you would in the summer months.
 But make sure you bundle up!
 It can get pretty windy and cold out here in the shallows of the Atlantic, and many of the Vineyard’s charms are out of doors.
 There are many incredible walking/biking trails, Oak Bluffs’ colorful gingerbread cottages, lighthouses, and the Cliffs of Aquinnah — just to name a few.